Effective March 2015, we are offering Waitlisting!

 ** Currently four departments are piloting Waitlisting and offering this option on their courses.

-They are: Advertising & Marketing Communications, Fashion Merchandising Management, Mathematics, and English & Communication Studies.
+They are: Advertising & Marketing Communications, Fashion Business Management, Mathematics, and English & Communication Studies.

 In time, this option will become available for use on additional subjects. **